10 Signs You Are In A Co-Dependent Relationship

 Couples in codependent relationships tend to struggle for power and control.
 One or both are often anxious, resentful, and are guilt stricken.
 They do not respect each other’s individuality, or the need for autonomy.
 Surprisingly, the relationships are usually drama free, because one or both are not honest with their feelings.
 The relationship also tends to lack in passion, and true intimacy.

-- Spouses opinion matter more than your own, especially in decision making
+Spouses opinion matters more than your own, especially in decision making

 According to marriage counselors, autonomy is the key to a healthy, balanced marriage.
 In a marriage, yes you love each other and want to be spend time together, but you should also be able to function independently.
 There needs to be allowances for separateness, differences, and one’s own thoughts and feelings.
 A partner should feel like a support beam, not an anchor.